Big Three (tennis): 2014: Dominance in majors halted

 As 2013 came to a close, Federer's fall in the rankings prompted many sources to debate whether the dominance of the Big Four had ended.
-This debate intensified after the Australian Open, which saw Stan Wawrinka defeat Djokovic in the quarterfinal and Nadal in the final to win his first Slam title, marking just the second time since 2005 and the first since 2009 that a player outside the Big Four had won a major title.
+This debate intensified after the 2014 Australian Open, which saw Stan Wawrinka defeat Djokovic in the quarterfinal and Nadal in the final to win his first Slam title, marking just the second time since 2005 and the first since 2009 that a player outside the Big Four had won a major title.
 Murray and Federer fell to sixth and eighth in the rankings respectively, and after the tournament, several players expressed the opinion that they were now capable of challenging the Big Four.
-However, the first two Masters titles of the year in Indian Wells and Miami only had Big Four finalists, with Djokovic winning his third and fourth consecutive Masters titles with victories over Federer and Nadal respectively.
-Nadal struggled early in the clay season at his traditional favorite tournaments of Monte-Carlo and Barcelona.
-A third loss, to Djokovic in the final of the Rome Masters, was the first time Nadal had lost more than two matches on clay in a season for a decade.
-He did, however, win the Madrid Masters after Nishikori injured his back whilst leading Nadal 6–2, 4–3 in that final.
-Nadal went on to defend his French Open title, defeating Murray in the semifinal and Djokovic in the final.
+However, the first two Masters titles of the year – Indian Wells and Miami only had Big Four finalists, with Djokovic winning his third and fourth consecutive Masters titles with victories over Federer and Nadal respectively.
+Nadal struggled early in the clay season at his traditional favorite tournaments of Monte Carlo and Barcelona.
+A third loss, to Djokovic in the final of the 2014 Rome Masters, was the first time Nadal had lost more than two matches on clay in a season for a decade.
+He did, however, win the 2014 Madrid Open after Nishikori injured his back whilst leading Nadal 6–2, 4–3 in that final.
+Nadal went on to win his fifth consecutive French Open title, defeating Murray in the semifinal and Djokovic in the final.

-Following his back surgery at the end of 2013, Murray struggled to return to form in the first half of the year, reaching only two semifinals and losing to Grigor Dimitrov in straight sets in the quarterfinals while attempting to defend his Wimbledon title, a defeat which saw him fall to No. 10 in the world rankings.
-This, and Nadal's loss to Nick Kyrgios in the fourth round, his third consecutive early-round loss at Wimbledon, led former players and experts, including Jimmy Connors, to express the opinion that the "aura" around the Big Four had faded.
+Following his back surgery at the end of 2013, Murray struggled to return to form in the first half of the year, reaching only two semifinals and losing to Grigor Dimitrov in straight sets in the quarterfinals of the 2014 Wimbledon while attempting to defend his title, a defeat which saw him fall to No. 10 in the world rankings.
+This, and Nadal's loss to Nick Kyrgios in the fourth round, his third consecutive early round loss at 2014 Wimbledon, led former players and experts, including Jimmy Connors, to express the opinion that the "aura" around the Big Four had faded.
 Milos Raonic, who reached the semifinals at Wimbledon, suggested a "human side" was visible in the Big Four, which was giving players belief when facing them.
-However, Djokovic defeated Dimitrov and Federer beat Raonic to make it an all-Big Four final, the 24th they had contested.
+However, Djokovic defeated Dimitrov and Federer beat Raonic to make it an all Big Four final, the 24th they had contested.
 Djokovic defeated Federer in five sets to claim his second Wimbledon title, a result that left Djokovic, Nadal and Federer occupying the top three places in the rankings.